DimaKobzar7/mBox/README.md

 To run the project in developer mode, you need to follow a few steps and enter some commands in the terminal:

-1. You have to be on the branch main

-2. npm install -g sass
+1. npm install -g sass

-3. In order for ssas to monitor changes in files in real time:
+2. In order for ssas to monitor changes in files in real time:

 sass --watch src/components/styles.scss index.css